-Your resume is designed to communicate your accomplishments and distinguish you from other job seekers, but there are certain resume buzzwords and phrases to avoid so you don't inadvertently disguise your qualifications.
+Your resume is designed to communicate your accomplishments and help you rise above other job applicants, but there are certain resume buzzwords to avoid so you don't inadvertently disguise your qualifications.

-Indeed, peppering your resume with vague terms can be a red flag to employers, who may feel as though you are trying to exaggerate your qualifications or hide knowledge gaps.
-Here are some common buzzwords to avoid when writing your resume and advice for what you should say instead:
+Indeed, peppering your resume with vague terms and phrases can be a red flag to employers, who may feel as though you are trying to exaggerate your qualifications or hide knowledge gaps.
+Here are some common resume buzzwords to avoid and advice for what you should say instead:

-Using terms such as this — "knowledge of" and "experience with" are close cousins in the linguistic family tree of resume buzzwords — can send your resume to the bottom of a potential employer's pile of applications because your level of knowledge in a certain area can't be accurately determined using these phrases.
+Using terms such as the nebulous phrase "familiar with" — "knowledge of" and "experience with" are close cousins in the linguistic family tree of resume buzzwords — can send your resume to the bottom of a potential employer's pile of applications because your level of knowledge in a certain area can't be accurately determined.

 Be as specific as possible when discussing the skills you possess.
 For example: "Thorough knowledge of Microsoft Office applications, including daily use of Word, Excel and PowerPoint.
 Working toward Microsoft Office Specialist designation."

 Many applicants insert business buzzwords into their resumes in an attempt to sound more accomplished or sophisticated.
-But rather than making you sound "in the know," these types of words can make it seem as though you can't communicate in a straightforward manner.
+But rather than making you sound "in the know," this type of jargon can make it seem as though you can't communicate in a straightforward manner.

 Keep things simple and, as much as possible, quantify your achievements to truly show the impact your actions had.